daultanigaurav/7-days-of-shell-scripting/README.md

-# 🐚 7 Days of Shell Scripting 🚀

 Welcome to my **7-day journey into Shell Scripting** — a hands-on project to build foundational skills essential for DevOps, Linux automation, and system-level scripting.

 This repository documents what I’ve learned each day, with real examples, clean folder organization, and executable scripts.